istrate/cp4d/OpenShift-and--Percona-Distribution-for-PostgreSQL-Operator.md

 | Pod | Description
 | --- | --- |
 | cluster1-pgbouncer | Connection pooler and load balancer for PosgreSQL cluster.
 | cluster1-<br>cluster1-repl | Three PostgreSQL instances running in Master/StandBy mode.
 One is active and two are standbys.
-Every transaction committed on the active instance is replicated on standbys.
+Every transaction committed on the active instance is replicated to standbys.
 The application should avoid connecting to any of the containers directly because standby instances are running in read-only mode.
 Connection to *pgbouncer* is recommended.
 | cluster1-backrest-shared-repo- | Backup/Restore instance.
 Additional DR feature running *pgbackrest* utility.
 The backup schedule is defined in *PerconaPGClusters* instance.

 ## External access